futurelearn/frontend-exercise/README.md

 The mobile view is 600px and below.

 The lists should be numbered and link to the relevant course detail page on the FutureLearn site.
-They tabs should then toggle to reveal each list.
+The tabs should then toggle to reveal each list.

 This exercise should adhere to our [Browser Support matrix](https://about.futurelearn.com/browser-support/)